Life Insurance Questions

 What is permanent life insurance?

 Permanent life insurance is designed to provide protection for the entire life of the policyholder, assuming the premiums are paid on time.
 Permanent life insurance includes a death benefit and a financial component that will accumulate cash over the life of the policy.
-With permanent life insurance, part of the premium you pay goes toward building cash value from investments made by the insurance company.
+With permanent life insurance, part of the premium you pay goes toward building cash value.
 Therefore, the premiums are generally higher than term life insurance.

 What are the types of permanent life insurance?